yihong0618/bilingual_book_maker/README.md

    If you don't need to set the `system` role content, you can simply set it up like this: `--prompt "Translate {text} to {language}."` or `--prompt prompt_template_sample.txt` (example of a text file can be found at [./prompt_template_sample.txt](./prompt_template_sample.txt)).
    If you need to set the `system` role content, you can use the following format: `--prompt '{"user":"Translate {text} to {language}", "system": "You are a professional translator."}'` or `--prompt prompt_template_sample.json` (example of a JSON file can be found at [./prompt_template_sample.json](./prompt_template_sample.json)).
    You can also set the `user` and `system` role prompt by setting environment variables: `BBM_CHATGPTAPI_USER_MSG_TEMPLATE` and `BBM_CHATGPTAPI_SYS_MSG`.
-- Once the translation is complete, a bilingual book named `${book_name}_bilingual.epub` would be generated.
-- If there are any errors or you wish to interrupt the translation by pressing `CTRL+C`.
-A book named `${book_name}_bilingual_temp.epub` would be generated.
-You can simply rename it to any desired name.
-- If you want to translate strings in an e-book that aren't labeled with any tags, you can use the `--allow_navigable_strings` parameter.
-This will add the strings to the translation queue. **Note that it's best to look for e-books that are more standardized if possible.**
 - Use the `--batch_size` parameter to specify the number of lines for batch translation (default is 10, currently only effective for txt files).

 ### Examples